Pankaj-UIUC/Codex-Test/docs/index.md

 ---
 layout: home
-title: Welcome to Codex-Test Blog
+title: Welcome to Pankaj's Blog
 ---

-This is a sample blog powered by [GitHub Pages](https://pages.github.com/) and Jekyll.
+Welcome to Pankaj's blog, where you'll find updates, insights, and stories from my journey in data science and analytics.